 What do I do if the other car drives off after hitting me?

-You should still get in touch with the police and your insurance company.
+Get in touch with the police and your insurance company to make them aware.

 Will my claim be successful if I’m hit by an untraceable driver?